1 – Don’t use caffeine at high altitudes.

 3 – Physical fitness protects against high altitude sickness.

 Physical fitness offers no protection from altitude illness.
 In fact, many young fit athletes drive themselves too hard at altitude prior to acclimatizing thinking they can push through the discomfort.
 They ignore signs of altitude illness thinking it can’t affect them because they are fit and healthy.
 Everyone, regardless of fitness, is susceptible to AMS.

 Staying hydrated is important at altitude.
 Symptoms of dehydration are similar to AMS.
-In reality you only need an additional litre to a litre and a half of water at altitude.
+In reality, you only need an additional liter to a liter and a half of water at altitude.
 Too much water is harmful and can dilute your body’s sodium level (hyponatremia) causing weakness, confusion, seizures, and coma.

 A good rule of thumb to assess for hydration is to check your urine.
-Clear urine indicates adequate hydration, dark urine suggest dehydration and the need to drink more water.
+Clear urine indicates adequate hydration, dark urine suggests dehydration and the need to drink more water.

 Several studies have shown that children have similar rates of altitude illness as adults.
-No evidence exist that children are more susceptible to the altitude.
+No evidence exists that children are more susceptible to altitude.
 If your child is otherwise healthy and the basic rules of acclimatization are followed they will likely do well at altitude.

 Children do get altitude illness and the main challenge in those very young is that they can’t communicate their headaches and other symptoms.
 Excessive crying in a baby during the first 1-2 days at altitude could be altitude illness.
 Children with AMS bounce back quickly with treatment as do most adults.